SEO I: Semantic Tagging, Key Wording, and Sitemaps

 Key Wording

 YOAST — probably the best-known WordPress SEO plugin — is true GPL licensed Open-Source software.
-It uses a business model that is reasonable from a free software perspective: If you want to have the service of getting new versions etc. ahead of time, beyond just using it, you are in good hands.
-But the PRO-Version is not necessary for what is needed.
-Even the free version does what is necessary: YOAST wants — so its idea — to put a second keyword-based text ‘behind’ the actual one, which is ‘read’ by search engines only.
-This is reasonable for product sites that essentially consist of images.
-For others, the readable text is doubled in the ‘SEO text’.
-After all, why should the important content be ‘said’ only for the search engine, not for the reader?
-And saying things twice doesn’t make them more important.
-Not even in the ‘eyes’ of the search engines:
+It uses a business model that is reasonable from a free software perspective: If you need the service of getting new versions etc. ahead of time, beyond just using it, you are in good hands.
+But we do not need the PRO-Version.
+Even the free version does what is necessary.

 Search engines ‘loathe’ keywords.
 Too often, authors have tried to fool them with content that their text did not contain.
 Therefore, the rule today is, at best, one focus keyword per page or article — matching the text.
 But this word often already occurs in the reading text — perhaps even in the headline.
 To cut a long story short: Tagging with keywords? — Maybe.
 But I wouldn’t put too much effort into it.
 It’s better to spend that time creating good content.